 I am a writer, entrepreneur, activist and mother, not necessarily in that order.
 I was, until 2015, Head of Content and Editor In Chief of Disney Interactive Family (prior to that, Editor In Chief of Babble.com).
-I have been, for about the same number of years my daughter has been alive, the author of HerBadMother.com.
+I have been, for about the same number of years my daughter has been alive (currently just over 10), the author of HerBadMother.com.
 I am also a recovering academic who still believes that, given a tear in the space-time continuum that adds six extra hours to every day, I will write the definitive work on the history of motherhood and the family in political thought, and/or a children’s book based on Jean-Jacques Rousseau’s Emile (not really) (maybe).
-I started my own media development company at the beginning of 2015, so that I could spend less time in board rooms and more time making things.
+I left Disney to start my own media development company at the beginning of 2015, so that I could spend less time in board rooms and more time making things.
 Somehow I’m still spending time in board rooms.

 I write here far less frequently than I used to, because there are only so many hours in the day, and because there are just that many more things in my life that I like to keep private.
 If you like following my storytelling, my Instagram feed is a good bet.
 I also do some writing on Medium (I love Medium.)
 Otherwise, you’ll just have to wait for the intermittent posts that appear here, and/or for the books / scripts / prose poems.